-A naturalized U.S. citizen born in northern Mexico, Cuéllar graduated from Calexico High School in California’s Imperial Valley.
-He received a B.A. from Harvard magna cum laude, a J.D. from Yale Law School, and a Ph.D. in Political Science from Stanford.
-After law school, he began his career at the U.S. Treasury Department’s Office of Enforcement, working on disrupting financial and cross-border crime, and clerked for Chief Judge Mary M. Schroeder of the U.S. Court of Appeals for the Ninth Circuit.
+A naturalized U.S. citizen born in northern Mexico, he attended a public high school in California’s Imperial Valley before graduating from Harvard and Yale Law School and receiving a Ph.D in political science from Stanford.
+He began his legal career at the U.S. Treasury Department and clerked for Chief Judge Mary Schroeder of the U.S. Court of Appeals for the Ninth Circuit.
 He is married to Judge Lucy H. Koh of the U.S. District Court for the Northern District of California.
-They have two children.